shadownet-irc/Website/site/services.md

 ZNC, an IRC Network Bouncer, keeps your connection online, even when your client is closed.
-It keeps your channels, PMs, modes and all saved for you until you login again, making it seems as if you never went offline.
+It keeps your channels, PMs, modes and all saved for you until you login again, making it seem as if you never went offline.

 We currently offer several bouncers, please poke either Xe or Lore on IRC to get more information.